Are you interested in becoming an ESL tutor or a Conversation Partner?

 - Typically about 300 students and 45 tutors are active each year

 - At any given time, we have around 150 students active in small group classes (~10 students per class) or one-on-one pairs

 - Students range in age from 16-86

 - About 85% represent the global majority, and 44% have dependents

 WHAT ARE THE QUALIFICATIONS TO BE AN ESL TUTOR?

 You must be 18 or older and a high school graduate.
 Tutors must complete a 3-day, 9-hour Tutor Training Workshop at CFLC.
-Teaching experience is not required, and you do not need to be familiar with another language to teach ESL.
+Teaching experience is not required, and you need not be familiar with another language to teach ESL.

 WHERE DO WE MEET WITH OUR STUDENTS?

 All group classes meet at CFLC.
 For one-on-one tutor pairs, we recommend that you have your first meeting with your student at the Literacy Council.
 Most pairs continue to meet here at the Council; the alternative is to meet at another public location convenient to you both, such as one of the library branches, a bookstore, coffee shop or restaurant, or a local church.
 It is against CFLC policy for pairs to meet in your or the student’s home.

 HOW LONG DO WE MEET WITH OUR STUDENTS?

 Group classes are 1.5 or 2 hours long, depending on the class.
-Some class instructors teach two class sessions per week, while others team-teach and teach one class session per week.
+Some class instructors teach two class sessions per week, while others team-teach and conduct one class session per week.
 Tutor pairs meet once or twice weekly, depending on the student’s goals and schedule.

 HOW LONG DO WE WORK WITH OUR STUDENTS?

 For a group class, an instructor is expected to be available for most of the sessions during the 8-week class cycle.
-For tutor pairs, the time will vary according to each student’s needs and his/her motivation to reach his/her goals.
+For tutor pairs, the time will vary according to each student’s needs and motivation to reach their goals.
 Some tutors work with students for two to three years or longer, while some only work with a student for a few months.
 You will be in regular contact with program staff regarding the progress your student is making and your and your student’s availability.